xrdocs/ncs5500/_tutorials/access-list-enhancements-on-ncs5500-j2-based-platforms.md

 </pre>
 </div>

-So we have verified that in Jericho2 based platforms we no longer need to configure the hw-module profile for ingress stats.
-They are enabled by default.
-We can automatically see the permit and deny hits for the applied ACL's
+The above output shows that Jericho2 based platforms, no longer need the hw-module profile for ingress stats.
+The stats are enabled by default.

 ## Ingress ACL on External TCAM

-Prior to IOS-XR release 7.2.1, traditional ingress IPV4/IPV6 ACLs were always programmed on the internal TCAM of a line card or fixed system be it a base or scale version.
+Prior to IOS-XR release 7.2.1, traditional ingress IPv4/IPv6 ACLs were always programmed on the internal TCAM of a line card or fixed system be it a base or scale version.
 From IOS-XR 7.2.1, the programming of the ingress ACLs will be done on the external TCAM for the J2 based scale systems.
 Let us verify the same with an example.
-We have an access-list configured as below and applied in the ingress direction of an interface of J2 based Line card (NC57-18DD-SE)
+We have an access-list configured as below and applied in the ingress direction on interface of NC57-18DD-SE

 ```
 ipv4 access-list permit-stats